Tutorial of pydefect

 ...

-We recommend the users to follow the same directory structure if possible.
-Details of the processes are examined step by step with an example of MgAl2O4 calculated using the PBEsol functional.
+We recommend that users follow the same directory structure if possible.
+The details of the workflow are explained step by step, using an example of MgAl₂O₄ calculated with the PBEsol functional.

 pydefect s -h